romana/romana.github.io/faq/faq.md

 When a new endpoint is added with Calico, a new host route (/32 CIDR) is added on the local host.
 This /32 route is then propagated to all the other hosts via BGP running on the host.

-Romana on the other lets hosts run on either a layer 2 or layer 3 network and leverages route aggregation to avoid the need for a route distribution protocol.
+Romana on the other hand lets hosts run on either a layer 2 or layer 3 network and leverages route aggregation to avoid the need for a route distribution protocol.

 Also, Calico requires a key value store (KVS) to maintain configuration state for the network.
 Romana does not need a KVS.